National League for Democracy: History

+1990s: Beginnings

-The NLD was formed in the aftermath of the 8888 Uprising, a series of protests in favour of democracy which took place in 1990 and was ended when the military again took control of the country in a coup.
+The NLD was formed in the aftermath of the 8888 Uprising, a series of protests in favour of democracy which took place in 1990 and ended when the military again took control of the country in a coup.
 It formed under the leadership of Aung San Suu Kyi, daughter of Aung San, a pivotal figure in the Burmese independence movement of the 1940s.
 She was recruited by concerned democracy advocates.
 The first founding chair is Brigadier General Aung Gyi and Aung San Suu Kyi is the General Secretary of the Party.

 In the 1990 parliamentary elections, the party took 59% of the vote and won 392 out of 492 contested seats, compared to 10 seats won by the governing National Unity Party.
 However, the ruling military junta (formerly SLORC, later known as the State Peace and Development Council or SPDC) did not let the party form a government.
 Soon after the election, the party was repressed and in 1996 Suu Kyi was placed under house arrest.
 This was her status for 16 of the following 21 years until her release on 13 November 2010.
 A number of senior NLD members escaped arrest, however, and formed the National Coalition Government of the Union of Burma (NCGUB).

+2000s: Continued repression under military rule

 In 2001, the government permitted NLD office branches to re-open throughout Burma and freed some imprisoned members.
-In May 2002, NLD's general secretary, Aung San Suu Kyi was again released from house arrest.
+In May 2002, NLD's general secretary, Aung San Suu Kyi, was again released from house arrest.
 She and other NLD members made numerous trips throughout the country and received support from the public.
-However, on their trip to Depayin township in May 2003, dozens of NLD members were shot and killed in a military sponsored massacre.
-Its general secretary, Aung San Suu Kyi and Party's Vice President, U Tin Oo were again arrested.
+However, on their trip to Depayin township in May 2003, dozens of NLD members were shot and killed in a military-sponsored massacre.
+Its general secretary, Aung San Suu Kyi, and the party's vice president, U Tin Oo, were again arrested.

 From 2004, the government prohibited the activities of the party.
 In 2006, many members resigned from NLD, citing harassment and pressure from the Tatmadaw (Armed Forces) and the Union Solidarity and Development Association.
 In October 2008, following the crackdown on the aftermath of the Saffron Revolution a bomb exploded in the Htan Chauk Pin quarter of the Shwepyitha Township of Yangon, near the office of the military junta-backed Union Solidarity and Development Association killing one.
 The victim was identified as Thet Oo Win, a former Buddhist monk who participated in the Saffron Revolution, was killed while improvising the bomb at his own residence.
 The junta blamed the National League for Democracy party of planting that bomb, but experts believed at the time that the opposition was not in a position to carry out such acts amidst the tightly controlled security environment.
 The junta detained several members of the party in connection with the bombings that year.